This website uses cookies to ensure you get the best experience on our website. Learn More.

 Analogous scheme

-Analogous color combinations represent the colors that are located close to each other on the color wheel.
+Analogous color combinations represent the colors located close to each other on the color wheel.
 Such color schemes represent serenity and a sense of control.
-Typically, brands use them when they want to demonstrate expertise and confirm their leading positions in the market.
+According to web design colors psychology, you can use them to demonstrate expertise and confirm your leading positions in the market.

-This combination can work well when you want to create a harmonious brand design or you want your brand to be associated with a certain color.
-Businesses often use it when they want to highlight a marketing campaign or promote a particular product line.
+This combination can work well when you want to create a harmonious website design or you want your brand to be associated with a certain color.
+Businesses often use it to highlight a marketing campaign or promote a particular product line.

 Complimentary schemes

-Complimentary combinations represent colors that rest on the opposite parts of the color wheel.
-They provide the highest level of contrast and make your design bold or help certain elements to stand out.
+Complimentary combinations represent colors resting on the color wheel’s opposite parts.
+They provide the highest contrast level and make your design bold or help certain elements stand out.

-Use complementary colors to highlight important elements on your website like a CTA button.
+Use complementary colors in web design to highlight important elements like a CTA button.
 Such color schemes trigger different types of photoreceptors in the eye which makes our brain consider them vibrant and pleasing.

 Split-complimentary scheme

 Split-complimentary combination rests on the same principles that the complimentary scheme does but instead of just one color on the opposite side of the color wheel, it offers to use two – each from either side of it.
-This offers more flexibility than a complementary scheme and allows for balancing the base color with both warm and cool hues.
+You have more flexibility than with a complementary scheme, balancing the base color with both warm and cool hues.

 Triadic scheme